symbat-bekzhigit/Contact-Management-System/README.md

 # Contact-Management-System

 This is an application for storing one's personal contacts and their attributes such as first name, last name, phone number, email address, city, country, and a flag showing whether a contact is among favorite contacts or not.
-The application will be able to import/ export the contacts into a comma separated (CSV) file.
+The application offers a feature to import/ export the contacts into a comma separated (CSV) file.
 Simple and easy-to-use user interface allows a user to navigate and perform the tasks/features listed in the following section.

 **Features**
 - Import all the contacts from the CSV file at path to the program